braaen/python-bible/README.markdown

 Installation
 ------------
 Clone this repository into a folder named "bible" in your Python path.
-Alternatively - if you don't need the bleeding-edge updates and patches - you can use easy_install:

-    easy_install bible

-That should get you up and running without having to mess with cloning or anything.

 Example Usage